 Is there an interest-free grace period before payments are due and interest is applied?
 Most due dates are 24 - 30 days after the close of each billing cycle.
-We will not charge you interest on purchases if you pay your entire balance by the due date each month.

 When shopping for a card, look for one with low or no annual or monthly fees and the lowest interest rate you can find.
 If you’re just starting to build your credit, you may get charged a higher rate or have to pay an annual fee to get a card, but with timely payments you can imrove your credit score and negotiate for a lower rate, lower or cancelled annual fees, etc.

 Don’t assume that the lowest interest rate is the lowest payment or best deal.
-Some credit card offers are offered to get your attention, but are in fact a “teaser rate” which increases after the first few months of having the card.
+Some credit card offers are built to get your attention, but are in fact a “teaser rate” which increases after the first few months of having the card.
 Read the contract carefully to determine if a short term “teaser rate” is being offered, or if your rate will increase significantly if a payment is made late.
 Both are not uncommon, but you should be aware of this when you choose a card.